 The tasks are carried out are under the:

-The County Council has legal grounds to process special category data where it is in the necessary for reasons in the substantial public interest and to meet our public task set out in the paragraph above.
+The County Council has legal grounds to process special category data where it is necessary for reasons of substantial public interest and to meet our public task set out in the paragraph above.

-The County Council does not use automated decisions about you and your family.
+The County Council does not make automated decisions about you and your family.

-It is important that the personal information the County Council holds about you is accurate and current.
+It is important the personal information the County Council holds about you is accurate and current.

 Please keep us informed if your personal information changes during your working relationship with us.
 You can do to help us with this by: